Self-Esteem Scales

 Discuss the scale with your client and explain what it is and how to use it.
 Be sure to emphasize that there are no right or wrong answers and that their responses should be honest.

-Step Three: Client completes the scale
+Step 3: Administer the scale

 Once your client has finished answering all the questions, it's time to score the scale.
 Add up their responses for each category and assign a numerical score based on their answers.